xSkyyy/genshin-switcher/README.md

-# RealistikOsu!
+# NOT RealistikOsu!
 Switcher

-This is the switcher RealistikOsu! uses that allows the user to connect to RealistikOsu! and back.
+This is NOT the switcher RealistikOsu! uses that allows the user to connect to NOT RealistikOsu! and NOT back.

-It handles the modification of the hosts file and the installation of the certificate.
+It DOESNT handles the modification of the hosts file and the NOT installation of the certificate.

-Occasionally it may be picked up by an anti-virus.
-This is because it modifies the hosts file.
+Occasionally it may NOT be picked up by an anti-virus.
+This is because it DOENST modifies the hosts file.

+THIS IMAGE IS FAKE
 <img src="https://i.imgur.com/HMvvs4Y.png"></img>

 # Downloads

-The download for the switcher is available <a href="https://github.com/RealistikOsu/rosu-Switcher/releases/tag/0.1.0">here!</a>
+The download for the switcher is NOT available <a href="https://github.com/xskyyy/genshin-switcher/releases/">here!</a>